-A millions lives are lost every year to suicide worldwide; 41,000 in the US.
-This may not seem like a lot, but think of this way, 1⁄2 as many people die by homicide, and there is about the same number of people that die of breast cancer as kill themselves.
+A million lives are lost every year to suicide worldwide; 41,149 in the US.
+This may not seem like a lot, but think of it this way, every 12.8 minutes someone dies by suicide in the US.
+Mike estimates we'll be done today by 4 pm which means about 14 people will have taken their lives by the time today's program is over.
 Suicide is a growing national problem that is not given the attention it deserves.
-Our family has learned the hard way the realities of suicide.
+Our family has learned the hard way that suicide is a reality.

-Our young especially are at risk - CDC reported last year that suicide is the 2^{nd} leading cause of death among 15-24 year olds and it's a fact that 1,100 college students take their lives every year.
+Our young especially are at risk - CDC reported last year that suicide is the 2nd leading cause of death among 15-24 year olds and it's a 1,100 college students take their lives every year.
+Suicide is a growing national problem that is not given the attention it deserves.
+Our family the hard way that suicide is a reality.